antics/node-flattr/README.md

 ## Flattrs

-Resource for listing a users flattrs and flattr things.
+Resource for listing a users flattrs and to flattr things.

 http://developers.flattr.net/api/resources/flattrs/